-Make sure the uploaded audio samples are 16-bit mono, and keep them as short as possible.
-Samples can only be implemented onto channel 6 using the effect column.
-Use S00 for first sample, S01 for second, etc.
+Make sure the uploaded audio samples are 16-bit mono and keep them as short as possible.
+Samples can only be implemented on channel 6 using the effect column.
+Use S00 for the first sample, S01 for the second, etc.

 Using these settings, your music should look something like this:

-I don't usually use the PSG channels, I simply prefer the FM synth and feel like there's enough channels for polyphony.
+I don't usually use the PSG channels, I simply prefer the FM synth and feel like there are enough channels for polyphony.

-Here is handy guide to what each effect code is:
+Here is a handy guide to what each effect code is: